qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Configuring map themes
 ......................

-The button |showPresets| allows you to configure **Map Themes** in the legend.
+The button |showMapTheme| allows you to configure **Map Themes** in the legend.
 These themes are helpful to quickly switch between different preconfigured layer combinations and can also be used in Print Composer.
 To create a map theme, activate the layers you want to include and configure the desired layer styles.
-Then press the |showPresets| button and choose :menuselection:`Add Theme...` from the drop-down menu and enter a name for the new theme.
+Then press the |showMapTheme| button and choose :menuselection:`Add Theme...` from the drop-down menu and enter a name for the new theme.
 The new theme is listed at the bottom of the drop-down menu and can be restored by clicking on it.